-The 1300 block of Rusk Street, where police officer W. A. Campbell was shot down on August 12, 1909, was the Black Hole of Hell’s Half Acre.
-That block and the adjacent blocks were a dense mass of saloons and bordellos that exerted a gravity-like attraction for many.
+The 1300 block of Rusk Street was the Black Hole of Hell’s Half Acre.
+That block and the adjacent blocks were a dense mass of saloons and bordellos that exerted an irresistible, gravity-like attraction for many.
 That attraction could be fatal.
 Many a man went into the Black Hole but never came out.
 At least not vertically.

 This 1893 map of the 1300 block of Rusk Street and environs shows seventeen saloons and eleven structures labeled “F.B.” for “female boarding,” a euphemism for “bordello.”

 Among the Black Hole’s victims over the years were at least four police officers.
 The first officer to be killed, the Star-Telegram said, was C. L. Waller, shot on Rusk Street between 12th and 13th streets by Acre gambler Jim Toots in 1892.
 Headline is from the June 29, 1892 Dallas Morning News.

 The second officer to be killed, John Nichols, was shot to death on December 22, 1906 while on duty in the Standard Theater on Rusk at 12th Street.
 Barney Wise of Red River County was tried and acquitted.
 Clip is from the December 23 Telegram.

 And on December 21, 1920 officer Jeff Couch was shot to death at Rusk and 12th.

 Two nights later the suspect, Tom Vickery, sixty-two, was lynched after being forcibly taken from his jail cell by a mob of twenty masked men.

 Of the four men accused of killing these police officers, only one—Toots—was convicted.

 So dangerous was the Black Hole that after the Campbell murder the Star-Telegram on August 13, 1909 printed a compilation of homicides that had occurred within two blocks of where Campbell fell.